 Each state maintains records of a person’s criminal background.
 These online databases are connected so you are able to track criminal backgrounds from another state.
-Go to county courthouse and check in person, or check the website.
+Go to county courthouse and check in person or you can check the website.
 It is helpful to know the county, and if it was in a different state, you may have to pay a fee for a more intensive search.

 A criminal records search you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for the following crimes:

 - DWI or DUI.

 But, when you do a criminal records check, usually will not be able to find out if someone had:

 - Lost their driver’s license or license revoked or suspended.

 - Other moving violations.

 - You must be over the age of 21.

 - You must possess a High School Diploma or GED

 - You must pass a Criminal, Credit and Driving History background check.